Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Compactification for the rational curve divisor

 \begin{proof} The dimension of a stratum of the toroidal compactification is the codimension of the corresponding cone.
 The dimensions of strata in $\slcrc$ are computed in Theorem~\ref{thm:moduli-slc-pair}.
-The equalities are easy to check for the 9 maximal cones $X_3I_1^{18}X_3$, $Y_2Y_2I_1^{17}X_3$ etc. with the stable types $\bE_0\bA_0^{18}\bE_0$, $\bD_0\bA_0^{17}\bE_0$ etc. Then for every codimension $c$ face of a maximal cone both dimensions increase by $c$.
+For type III cones the codimension of the cone and the dimension of the corresponding stable stratum both equal to the sum of the indices $n_i$ in the label $(E_{n_0}|E'_1|D_{n_0}|D_0') A_{n_1}\dotsc A_{n_k}(E_{n_{k+1}}|E'_1|D_{n_{k+1}}|D_0')$, resp. with $D$ replaced by ${\bf C}$ and all letters bolded.